balaarunreddyv1/gradle-cheapsheet/Readme.md

 include 'child-project'

 ```
+- buildScript { dependencies { } }  // used to point files. classes that required at buildtime.

 - Gradle project can have multiple child gradle projects.
 To find the gradle child projects look at setting.gradle file. with syntax `include ${new-project}` where `new-project` is a child gradlw project. this child project has it own build.gradle file.